 You should plan to spend about 3-4 hours for every credit hour of coursework you are completing.
 Online courses are available in a more flexible format, but the assignments and tests are not any easier than a regular classroom-based course.
 Please budget time in your weekly schedule to make sure you have plenty of time to get your work done.
-You should log in to your class several times a week to see if there are any announcements or updates and include homework as one of your required "To-Do's" on your list.
+You should log in to your class several times a week to see if there are any announcements or updates and include homework as a required item on your "To-Do" list.
 Trying to complete coursework in 15-30 minute increments usually ends up being unsuccessful.
 You will need to block off at least an hour each time to study.

 Online Program FAQs